WebOrigami/docs/src/content/language/comparison.md

 ## Function calls

-Function calls in Origami look similar to functions in JavaScript:
+Function calls in Origami work like JavaScript:

 ```
 add(1, 2)